You are currently viewing Moving House with a Cat: Your Guide to a Seamless Move

 Can I use sedatives to calm my cat during the move?

-It’s best to avoid sedatives unless recommended by a veterinarian.
 Sedatives can have unpredictable effects on cats and might not address the underlying stress.

 Will my cat’s litter box placement change after the move?

-Initially, place the litter box in a quiet and familiar location.
 You can gradually move it to a more permanent spot once your cat is comfortable with the new surroundings.

 How can I help my cat bond with the new environment?

-Spend quality time with your cat in different areas of the new home.
 Engage in play sessions and provide treats to create positive associations with the space.